Mysterken/TileBasedRPG/README.md

   "STAM": int,
 }
 ```
-The ennemy can also have those stats, if not given they're set at a default value.
+The enemy can also have those stats, if not given they're set at a default value.
 WIP => Not immplemented yet: Optionnal argument
 ```
 runnaway : int : Rate at which the ennemy run from the fight